-During the three months ended March 31, 2015, the Company recorded an income tax benefit of \$2.3 million, resulting in an effective tax rate of 24.1%.
-During the three months ended March 31, 2014, the Company recorded an income tax provision of \$0.1 million, resulting in an effective tax rate of (18.5)%.
-These effective tax rates differ from the Federal statutory rate of 35% primarily due to the effects of valuation allowances associated with foreign losses, state income taxes, foreign income taxes, nondeductible expenses such as certain stock compensation and meals and entertainment, unrecognized tax benefits and changes in statutory tax rates which took effect during the year.
+During the three and six months ended June 30, 2015, the Company recorded an income tax provision of \$2.0 million and an income tax benefit of \$0.3 million, respectively, resulting in effective tax rates of (74.6%) and 2.3%, respectively.
+During the three and six months ended June 30, 2014, the Company recorded income tax provisions of \$0.5 million and \$0.6 million, respectively, resulting in effective tax rates of 17.7% and 17.8%, respectively.
+These effective tax rates differ from the Federal statutory rate of 35% due to the effects of state income taxes, foreign income taxes, nondeductible expenses such as certain stock compensation and meals and entertainment, unrecognized tax benefits and changes in statutory tax rates which took effect during the year.
+The effective tax rate for the three and six months ended June 30, 2015 decreased compared to the effective tax rate for the three and six months ended June 30, 2014 primarily as a result of tax benefits associated with the disposition of the mobile operator analytics business.

-As of March 31, 2015 and December 31, 2014, the Company had unrecognized tax benefits of approximately \$1.4 million, of which approximately \$0.9 million is netted against certain deferred tax assets on the accompanying consolidated balance sheets.
+As of June 30, 2015 and December 31, 2014, the Company had unrecognized tax benefits of approximately \$1.4 million, of which approximately \$0.9 million is netted against certain deferred tax assets on the accompanying consolidated balance sheets.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-As of March 31, 2015 and December 31, 2014, the amount of accrued interest and penalties on unrecognized tax benefits was approximately \$0.6 million.